 - You should mail or fax this superbill, together with your policy information, to your insurance company, according to their instructions.

 Because coverage of lactation services is new for many insurers, some companies are still sorting out what to cover, and confusion is common.
 These suggestions may help if you have difficulty getting reimbursement.

-2. If you are told that you must see a provider in your network, or a provider who is a doctor or nurse practitioner, request a list of IBCLC providers that you can see.
-If they do not provide one, consider appealing your claim, since this is not meaningful coverage.
+- If you are told that you must see a provider in your network, or a provider who is a doctor or nurse practitioner, request a list of IBCLC providers that you can see.
+If they do not provide one, consider appealing your claim, because this is not meaningful coverage.
 (See this information about appeals.)

-3. Some insurance companies are still unfamiliar with the IBCLC credential.
-They may ask for a copy of your provider’s state license – this is not possible, since IBCLCs are board certified, not state licensed.
-(As of 3/1/13, no US state has a licensing program for IBCLCs.).
-Some IBCLCs are also nurses, and as such can provide a RN license, but most independent IBCLCs are not RNs, and therefore use only the NPI# for insurance claims.
+- Some insurance companies are still unfamiliar with the IBCLC credential.
+They may ask for a copy of your provider’s state license – There are only a few states in the U.S. that have established licensure.
+Some IBCLCs are also nurses and may have an RN license.
+Most independent IBCLCs are not RNs, and therefore use only the NPI# for insurance claims.

-5. Consider including these information sheets, especially if your company seems unclear about what an IBCLC is:
+- Consider including this information sheet, especially if your company seems unclear about what an IBCLC is:

-8. If you feel that your insurance company is not complying with the ACA requirements, or handling your claim appropriately, consider complaining in writing to the State Insurance Commissioner.
-The contact info for Texas is :
+- If you feel that your insurance company is not complying with the ACA requirements, or handling your claim appropriately, consider complaining in writing to the State Insurance Commissioner.
+The contact info for Texas is:

 Commissioner of Insurance

 Austin, Texas 78701